 Obsidian integration

-:ob {command-id} executes any Obsidian command by its internal ID.
-Run :ob without arguments to list all available command IDs in a modal.
+:ob {command-id} (or :obcommand {command-id}) executes any Obsidian command by its internal ID.
+Both commands are identical — obcommand is provided for compatibility with obsidian-vimrc-support.
+Run either command without arguments to list all available command IDs in a modal (or open the command picker when enabled).

 This is the bridge between Vim’s ex command line and Obsidian’s command palette.
-Use it with exmap in your vimrc to create custom key bindings for any Obsidian command:
+Use it to create custom key bindings for any Obsidian command:

 exmap toggleDarkMode obcommand theme:use-dark